Quandela/Perceval/docs/source/circuits.rst

 Where:

-* The first parameter is either the *port range* (here ports 0 and 1), or the upper where the component should be added.
+* The first parameter is either the *port range* (here modes 0 and 1), or the upper mode where the component should be added.
   The previous declaration is equivalent to:

   >>> c.add(0, comp.BS())